zowe/zowe-cli-sample-plugin/docs/tutorials/Setup.md

 # Setting up your development environment

-Before you follow the development tutorials for installing, extending, and creating a Zowe CLI plug-in, follow these steps to set up your environment.
+Before you follow the development tutorials for installing, extending, and creating a Zowe CLI Plug-in, follow these steps to set up your environment.

 ## Prequisites